vitalets/global-cache/README.md

     });
     ```

-  * If key is not populated, the function will be called and its result will be stored.
+  * If key is not populated, the function will be called and its result will be cached.
-  * If key is already populated, the stored value will be returned without calling the function.
+  * If key is already populated, the cached value will be returned instantly.

-  > Important note: the value must be **serializable**, e.g. string, boolean, number, or JSON.
+  > **Important note**: the return value must be **serializable**: only plain JavaScript objects and primitive types can be stored, e.g. string, boolean, number, or JSON.

 ### Dynamic keys

-If your function depends on some variables, you should add these variables to the key for propper data separation:
+If your function depends on some variables, you should add these variables to the key for propper data caching:

 ```ts
 const value = await globalStorage.get(`some-key-${id}`, async () => {